UK Stocks-Factors to watch on June 24

-LONDON, June 24 (Reuters) - Futures for Britain’s FTSE 100 index pointed to a lower open on Monday on concerns about a cut in U.S. monetary stimulus and China’s banking sector.
+LONDON, June 24 (Reuters) - Britain’s FTSE 100 index is seen opening flat to 4 points higher, or up 0.07 percent, on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

-* At 0635 GMT, futures for the index were down 0.3 percent.
-The UK blue chip index fell 43.34 points, or 0.7 percent, to 6,116.17 points on Friday, the lowest seen since January.
-The index recorded a fifth straight weekly loss.
+* The UK blue chip index fell 43.34 points, or 0.7 percent, to 6,116.17 points on Friday, the lowest seen since January.
+The index recorded a fifth straight weekly loss, hit by the prospect of a curbing of U.S. monetary stimulus.

-* VODAFONE GROUP : The British company said on Monday it has agreed a deal with Kabel Deutschland to buy Germany’s largest cable operator for 7.7 billion euros, snatching it from under the nose of John Malone’s Liberty Global .

-* Vodafone said it would pay 87 euros ($110) per share for the group in a bid to offer more competitive and comprehensive packages with television, fixed-line and broadband services to its existing mobile customers.

-* ENRC, KAZAKHMYS : The board of Kazakh miner Kazakhmys, the single largest shareholder in miner ENRC, has said it will back a buyout bid for its troubled rival, an offer it characterised as the only “realistic opportunity” to sell out.

-* Support from Kazakhmys, with its long-problematic 26 percent stake in ENRC, was critical for the bidding consortium - ENRC’s trio of founders and the Kazakh government - who have now confirmed an offer valuing ENRC at around 3 billion pounds ($4.6 billion).
+* ENRC - The billionaire founders of ENRC are close to finalising a buyout bid for the London-listed Kazakh miner, valuing the troubled group at just over 3 billion pounds ($4.7 billion), below the value of a tentative proposal made in May.

+* Trading in shares of Kazakhmys was suspended on Monday afternoon pending a statement on inside information, according to a filing on the Hong Kong exchange.
+The company is also listed in London.

-* RIO TINTO : The miner has scrapped the proposed sale of its $1.3 billion diamonds business, a setback for its plan to sell a swag of mines and company stakes to tighten operations during a global industry downturn.
+* Rio Tinto Ltd has scrapped the proposed sale of its $1.3 billion diamonds business, a setback for its plan to sell a swag of mines and company stakes to tighten operations during a global industry downturn.

-* LLOYDS BANKING GROUP : The bank has asked the European competition authorities to give it an extra two years to sell the hundreds of branches it is required to dispose of as a condition for its state bail-out, the Sunday Telegraph newspaper said.
-Lloyds declined to comment.

-* BARCLAYS : German tax authorities are investigating Barclays over the use of legal loopholes which cut the British lender’s tax bill by billions of euros, a German newspaper reported on Saturday.
+* VODAFONE GROUP The British mobile firm said on Monday said it had decided to make a takeover offer to buy Germany’s biggest cable company Kabel Deutschland.

+The company declared its intention to bid for Kabel Deutschland in a regulatory statement but did not provide any further details.
+The statement said further details were available on the Vodafone Web site.

 * London copper futures dropped for a fifth session out of six on Monday and stayed near 20-month lows, hurt by a firmer dollar and worries over top consumer China where a liquidity squeeze could curb demand already hit by slower economic growth.